gautampunhani/weather-api/README.md

-### Objective
+### Specifications

-* The API provides weather information given a zipcode
+* The API provides current weather information along with a day report given a zipcode
+* There is another API which gives extended(14 days) weather report
-* It caches the response for 30 minutes and invalidates if there is a recent weather info for that zipcode
+* It caches the response for 30 minutes and invalidates if there is a recent weather info for that zipcode and it affects the cache result

 ### Assumptions